tatiLogg/cloud-resume-static-site/PART2_COMPLEX.md

 - Future enhancement: add Lambda@Edge for logging or headers

-📸 Screenshots

-_You can drag and drop screenshots here in GitHub after uploading._

 What I Learned

 - How CDN caching works with S3 + CloudFront